-In Figure 26, the frequency output CF varies over time, even under steady load conditions.
-This frequency variation is primarily due to the $cos(2\omega t)$ component in the instantaneous positive-only real power signal.
+Figure 25 shows that the frequency output CF varies over time, even under steady load conditions.
+This frequency variation is primarily due to the $cos(2\omega t)$ component in the instantaneous real power signal.
 The output frequency on CF can be up to 2048 times higher than the frequency on F1 and F2.

-This higher output frequency is generated by accumulating the instantaneous positive-only real power signal over a much shorter time while converting it to a frequency.
-This shorter accumulation period means less averaging of the cos(2ωt) component.
+This higher output frequency is generated by accumulating the instantaneous real power signal over a much shorter time while converting it to a frequency.
+This shorter accumulation period means less averaging of the $\cos(2\omega t)$ component.
 Consequently, some of this instantaneous power signal passes through the digital-to-frequency conversion.
 This is not a problem in the application.
-Where CF is used for calibration purposes, the frequency should be averaged by the frequency counter, which removes any ripple.
-If CF is used to measure energy, such as in a microprocessor-based application, the CF output should also be averaged to calculate power.
+Where CF is used for calibration purposes, the frequency should be averaged by the frequency counter to remove any ripple.
+If CF is being used to measure energy, for example in a microprocessor-based application, the CF output should also be averaged to calculate power.

-Because the F1 and F2 outputs operate at a much lower frequency, much more averaging of the instantaneous positive-only real power signal is carried out.
-The result is a greatly attenuated sinusoidal content and a virtually ripple-free frequency output.
+Because the F1 and F2 outputs operate at a much lower frequency, a lot more averaging of the instantaneous real power signal is carried out.
+The result is a greatly attenuated sinusoidal content and a virtually ripple free frequency output.